techreturners/introduction-to-test-doubles-java/activities/activity_4.md

 #### 🗺 Explore the `RandomStub`

-- On [RandomStub](../src/test/java/testhelper/RandomStub.java), we control the return value of the `nextInt` method using a pre-defined integer value.
+- In the [RandomStub](../src/test/java/testhelper/RandomStub.java), we control the return value of the `nextInt` method using a pre-defined integer value.
+The `RandomStub` can do this because it extends the `Random` class and overrides the `nextInt` method.

-TODO: KD to add a before and after here to show how the Random is stubbed (exercise)

 - Navigate to the [BubbleTeaRouletteServiceTest](../src/test/java/BubbleTeaRouletteServiceTest.java) file.